yangdanny97/chocopy-python-compiler/README.md

-# Chocopy-python-frontend
+# chocopy-python-frontend

-Frontend/typechecker for Chocopy, built in Python.
+A compiler frontend/typechecker for Chocopy, built in Python.
 [Chocopy](https://chocopy.org/) is a subset of Python 3.6 that is used for Berkeley's compilers course.

 This compiler frontend has the same functionality as the first 2 passes (parsing & typechecking) Chocopy's reference compiler implementation, and outputs the AST in a JSON format that is compatible with the reference implementation.